What is Camp Kulin

 She founded Camp Kulin in 2013.
 The program has now grown to include general and scholarship camps for children from over 183 towns across WA, a leadership development program involving over 200 volunteers, corporate and school camps and mental health support/mentoring programs in three schools.
 Camp Kulin has received a number of awards including the Premier’s Award for Excellence in Public Sector Management and the National Awards for Local Government.

-Tanya is the current AgriFutures Australian and Western Australian Rural Woman of the Year and has won the Constable Care Child Safety Awards (Overall Winner & WA Child Safety Employee categories), Premier’s Active Citizenship Award, WA Children’s Awards, Act-Belong-Commit Awards, City of Kwinana Citizen of the Year, Martin Waudby Leadership Award and the Australia Council for the Arts SPARK Mentorship.
+Tanya is the 2017 AgriFutures Australian and Western Australian Rural Woman of the Year and has won the Constable Care Child Safety Awards (Overall Winner & WA Child Safety Employee categories), Premier’s Active Citizenship Award, WA Children’s Awards, Act-Belong-Commit Awards, City of Kwinana Citizen of the Year, Martin Waudby Leadership Award and the Australia Council for the Arts SPARK Mentorship.
 She was named on the Power 30 Under 30 list for Australasia by the Apex Society in America for worldwide contribution to community service and awarded the Rotary Youth Leadership Award.
 She was a state finalist for Telstra Business Women’s Awards and national finalist for the NAB Women’s Leadership Awards.
-Tanya was named as one of Australia’s 100 most influential women by the Australian Financial Review and Westpac and has been listed on the Australian Associated Press Who’s Who of Australian Women list for the past two years.
+Tanya was named as one of Australia’s 100 most influential women by the Australian Financial Review and Westpac, one of Country Style Magazine’s Top 30 People in Regional Australia, one of the West Australian Newspaper’s 50 Rising Stars, has been listed on the Australian Associated Press Who’s Who of Australian Women list for the past two years and was awarded an Honorary Doctorate by Edith Cowan University in 2019 for her work in community development and early intervention.

 Camp Kulin Camp CounsellorsThe most important part of Camp Kulin is our volunteer team, because without the volunteers, our program couldn’t run!
 Our volunteers are extremely diverse – they are from a range of ethnic backgrounds, they are aged 16 to 76, they have a wide range of interests, and they come from all states of Australia, and even overseas, to take part in the program.